jameskrausethe3rd/stream-printer-automation/README.md

   ***`schtasks /run /i /TN <task name>`***

+We aren't gonna need the last part about the Siri Shortcuts so we can ignore that.
 The program you will want to start is `start_stream.bat` and I named my task `Start Printer Stream`

 If more clarification is needed, follow these steps:
 - [Installing OpenSSH on Windows 10](https://winscp.net/eng/docs/guide_windows_openssh_server)